karthikindia/spreed-bigbluebutton/README.md

 `git clone git@github.com:ramezrafla/spreed-bigbluebutton.git spreed --branch stable18-bbb --depth 1`

 Notes:
-- We included the build dir in this repo.
-In the future we will add releases (help wanted) or push in the Apps store
+- We included the build dir (/js) in this repo.
+In the future we will add releases (help wanted) or push in the Apps store (help wanted)
 - Supports NC 18 only -- sorry, too much work porting back
 - If you intend to develop omit the --depth argument